surifirstpin/biplus_documentation/docs/README.md

 ## Create Beautiful Dashboards and Visualization in Fraction of seconds

-### Multiple device accesibility-- mobile, desktop tab
 Starts Transforming your data into live reports and dashboards in Fraction of seconds, By helping you to find answers to your most important business queries.

+## Multiple device accessibility-mobile, desktop tablets

+It provides flexibity